 - Protect their significant character

 - Review all proposed alterations or additions to any structure or landmark that fall within, or adjacent to, a local Historic District

 - Safeguard the archeological or cultural integrity in the best interest of the community

-Review by the HRC is also required for demolition of any designated structure, and for new construction, in or adjacent to a local Historic District.
+Review by the HRC is also required for demolition of any designated structure, and for new construction, in a local Historic District.